jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

     (ii) the processing of craft arriving in or departing from New Zealand or the loading or unloading of goods onto or from such craft:
   (c) a person (not being a person described in paragraph (a) or (b)) who is in a Customs controlled area licensed for a purpose described in paragraph (b)(i) or (ii).
-(2) A Customs officer may question any or all of the following about any cargo destined to be exported from New Zealand:— (a) a person who is the owner or operator of a vehicle that a Customs officer has reasonable cause to suspect has in or on it, or has within the previous 72 hours had in or on it, goods subject to the control of the Customs and in a Customs-approved secure package or in a package to which a Customs seal has been applied:
+(2) A Customs officer may question any or all of the following about any cargo destined to be exported from New Zealand:— (a) a person who is the owner or operator of a vehicle that a Customs officer has reasonable cause to suspect has in or on it, or has within the previous 72 hours had in or on it, goods subject to the control of the Customs and in a Customs-approved secure package or in a package in relation to which a Customs seal has been used:
-  (b) a person who is the owner or occupier of premises that a Customs officer has reasonable cause to suspect have in or on them, or have within the previous 72 hours had in or on them, goods subject to the control of the Customs and in a Customs-approved secure package or in a package to which a Customs seal has been applied:
+  (b) a person who is the owner or occupier of premises that a Customs officer has reasonable cause to suspect have in or on them, or have within the previous 72 hours had in or on them, goods subject to the control of the Customs and in a Customs-approved secure package or in a package in relation to which a Customs seal has been used:
   (c) a person employed by a person described in paragraph (a) or paragraph (b).
 (3) A question under subsection (2) about cargo destined to be exported from New Zealand may relate to any or all of the following:—
-  (a) whether, and if so how, goods that are or were some or all of the cargo are or were packed in a package to which a Customs seal was applied or in a Customs-approved secure package to which a seal or marking of the kind referred to in section 53E(1)(b) was applied:
+  (a) whether, and if so how, goods that are or were some or all of the cargo are or were packed in a package in relation to which a Customs seal was used or in a Customs-approved secure package in relation to which a seal, marking, substance, or device of the kind referred to in section 53E(1)(b) was used:
   (b) the transportation or storage of packages of the kind referred to in paragraph (a) at any time before they are or were exported:
-  (c) tampering or interference with a package of the kind referred to in paragraph (a) or with a seal or marking of the kind referred to in that paragraph.
+  (c) tampering or interference with a package of the kind referred to in paragraph (a) or with a seal, marking, substance, or device of the kind referred to in that paragraph.
 (4) Subsection (3) does not limit subsection (2).
 (5) Section 185(3) does not apply in respect of a question asked under this section (and so it is a reasonable excuse for the purposes of section 185(1)(a) if a person fails or refuses to answer the question on the basis that the person's answer would incriminate or tend to incriminate the person).
 (6) Nothing in this section limits sections 145 and 145A.